Parameter estimation for wildlife population models!

 • And it is better to document that expert opinion was used than to proceed with conservation planning in the absence of stating sources and assumptions

-• It is a starting point (and sometimes a reasonable one)
+• It is a starting point (and sometimes the best we have)

 PVA Parameters estimable from CMR data